Dick Higham

-Richard Higham (July 24, 1851 - March 18, 1905) was an English born professional baseball player born in Ipswich, Suffolk, England and currently the only umpire to be banned from baseball.
+Richard Higham (July 24, 1851 - March 18, 1905) was an American professional baseball right fielder and umpire.
+He is known for being the only umpire to ever be banned from major-league baseball.

 Biography

-He was born on July 24, 1851, in Ipswich, England.
+Higham was born on July 24, 1851, in Ipswich, England.
 Higham's family migrated to the United States when he was two years old, and they settled in Hoboken, New Jersey.